Zettlr

 Zettlr is a free and open-source note-taking application that works with Markdown files.
 Files may be exported and imported from a variety of different formats using an integration with Pandoc, whilst integration with reference managers allows for insertion of citations into documents.
 Internal links may be created between notes, which can be visualised as a graph, enabling its use as a personal information management system or digital Zettelkasten.
 The name Zettlr is derived from the German word Zettel meaning 'note'.

 History

 Development on Zettlr began in November 2017, after the developer, Hendrik Erz, felt he had "tried several Markdown editors... and realize[d] that there [were] simply none written for the needs of organizing a huge amount of text efficiently", and that existing options were mostly "tailored to the needs of engineers and mathematicians", leading him to start developing an application that he wanted to personally use.
 Version 1.0 was released in December 2018 and version 2.0 was released in October 2021.
 Version 3.0 was released in September 2023, introducing a new logo as well as split view, multiple windows, pinned tabs, a status bar, and LanguageTool integration for spelling and grammar checking.
+Version 4.0 was released in December 2025, to coincide with Zettlr's eighth anniversary, and featured a new table editor, a PDF and image viewer, and a new citations parser.